Helicopter money: In the US

-In 2020, the US legislative system debated issuing two times a $1,000 check to each eligible adult citizen, described by media as "helicopter money", as a response to the US coronavirus pandemic.
-However, this practice cannot be considered as "helicopter money" as long as this money distribution is financed by the State (debt) and not by central bank money printing (monetary expansion).
-Some disagree because in practice, the Federal Reserve prints money and uses it to immediately purchase debt issued by the US Treasury.
-Some of the Federal Reserves bond purchases have been for treasuries initially auctioned only a few days before.
-It can be argued that the Fed is creating money to finance the direct payments to citizens.
-Helicopter money delivers money directly into the hands of the public instead of quantitative easing which provides it to the bond market.
+In 2020, the United States Congress debated issuing two times a $1,000 check to each eligible adult citizen, described by media as "helicopter money", as a response to the US coronavirus pandemic.

 In Japan

 In a meeting with Japanese Prime Minister Shinzo Abe and Bank of Japan's Haruhiko Kuroda in July 2016 it was widely reported that former Federal Reserve chairman Ben Bernanke advised the policy of monetizing more government debt created to fund infrastructure projects, ostensibly as a way to drop "helicopter money" on Japan to stimulate the economy and halt deflation in Japan.
 Financial markets began to front-run this stimulus effort days before it was announced when accounts of Bernanke's visit to Japan were first reported.
+Japan had already before given consumption vouchers in 1999 to citizens.

 Later in the month the Bank of Japan in an ongoing review of its monetary stimulus program was reported to be considering policies somewhat similar to "helicopter money", such as selling 50-year or perpetual bonds.
 However, even if the central bank commits to hold these 50-year government bonds for a very long time, that is not helicopter money as long as this money, financed by the state (debt) and not by central bank money printing per se, is not distributed to households directly.